Ultimate natural fertilizer

 Good soil has a balance of solid material, air, moisture, and millions of microorganisms, some of which help to release the minerals that are essential for healthy plant life, from the particles.
 The larger soil creatures such as earthworms improve the aeration, move the particles around and help to release the nutrients by breaking down and distributing the organic matter.
 If there is no air due to compaction or waterlogging the soil becomes stagnant and anerobic microorganisms will become dominant causing the soil to develop a foul smell and it may take on a blue-grey colour.

 Forming soil is a slow process and it takes about a thousand years to produce an inch of it.
+To quote Bob Dylan "... how many years can a mountain exist before it's washed to the sea?"
 Below is a brief explanation of the formation of soil and how it influences the plants we like to grow.

 Formation of soil